IBM/ibm-cloud-devops/Jenkins-Pipeline-Support.md

 ```

 ### 5. notifyOTC
-Configure your Jenkins jobs to send notifications to your toolchain by following the instructions in the [Bluemix Docs](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_integrations.html#jenkins).
+Configure your Jenkins jobs to send notifications to your Bluemix Toolchain by following the instructions in the [Bluemix Docs.](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_integrations.html#jenkins).
 (Please disregard steps 8.d, 8.e, and 8.f because these are tailored for freestyle jobs.)

 Publish the status of your pipeline stages to your Bluemix Toolchain:

-1. (required) stageName - the name of the current pipeline stage
+1. (required) stageName - the name of the current pipeline stage.
-2. (required) status - the completion status of the current pipeline stage ('SUCCESS', 'FAILURE', and 'ABORTED' will be augmented with color)
+2. (required) status - the completion status of the current pipeline stage. ('SUCCESS', 'FAILURE', and 'ABORTED' will be augmented with color)
 3. (required) webhookUrl - the webhook obtained from the Jenkins card on your toolchain.

 Here is an example of our recommended usage.